CraigStuntz/CraigStuntz.github.io/posts/2023-02-21-building-a-synthesizer-1.markdown

 what certain components do or additional schematic diagrams.
 I will share that information in the post for each kit I build.

-That's the whole system!
-I will discuss each module in more detail when I write about building them in future posts.
+That's the whole system![^ButWaitTheresMore] I will discuss each module in more detail when I write about building them in future posts.
 The
 <a title="Building the Power Supply" href="2023-02-22-building-a-synthesizer-2.html">next post</a>
 in this series discusses building the power supply.